elewis787/wasip1-wasip2/README.md

 A sample runtime is provided to execution the exported function.

-This is manually be executed by running `go run ./cmd/wasmtime/main.go`
+This can manually be executed by running `go run ./cmd/wasmtime/main.go`

-The golang bindings of wasmtime ( wasmtime-go) do not support waspi2 components.
+The golang bindings of wasmtime ( wasmtime-go) do not support wasip2 components.

 ### Observations